grafana/metrictank/docs/config.md

 num-conns = 10
 # Max number of metricDefs allowed to be unwritten to cassandra
 write-queue-size = 100000
-#automatically clear series from the index if they have not been seen for this much time.
-max-stale = 0
 #Interval at which the index should be checked for stale series.
 prune-interval = 3h
 # synchronize index changes to cassandra. not all your nodes need to do this.